J-Tapio/athlete_monitoring/README.md

-# Athlete Monitoring / Rehabilitation / Physiotherapy
+# Athlete Monitoring - Rehabilitation - Physiotherapy

 ## About Project

-Transferring most often used questionnaires into usable React components one by one.
-Mostly will include questionnaires, which I have found to be useful / used within studies.
+Goal is to transfer most often used questionnaires into usable React components one by one.
+Mostly will include questionnaires, which I have found to be useful and/or used within studies.

-Starting project with wellness questionnaire which is suitable for athlete monitoring before training session to collect data about athlete readiness and current body areas of concern (injury, pain).
+Started project with a wellness questionnaire by *McLean et al. (2010)* which is suitable for athlete monitoring before training session to collect data about athlete readiness and current body areas of concern (injury, pain).

-Possibly will add few more sports related questionnaires and move on to add validated Physiotherapy / Rehabilitation related questionnaires.
+Possibly will add few more sports related questionnaires and move on to add validated Physiotherapy and Rehabilitation related questionnaires.

-Issue with questionnaires is always the feasibility to use in other language other than the original language the questionnaire was created.
+Issue with questionnaires is always the feasibility to use in other language other than the original language the questionnaire was created and studied.

-Translating quetionnaires to other languages is always a difficult task and more often translation of questionnaire(s) should be studied/validated to make sure that translation is feasible within the cultural context where used.
+Translating quetionnaires to other languages is always a difficult task and more often translation of questionnaire(s) should be studied and validated to make sure that translation is feasible within the cultural context where used.

+If there are fellow developers with Sports & Physiotherapy background who would like to contribute and collaborate to take this project further, please reach me out :smile:

 ## Athlete Questionnaires